thankthemaker/rESCue/README.md

 In this version, two 12V COB modules are controlled by MOSFETs.
 When using tri-color COB, switching the light color from white to red and vice versa based on the driving direction is supported.

 The recommended COB (see above) are very bright, use up to 10W and  get very hot when operating at 12V.
-Therefore they should be operates with 10.5V only.
+Therefore they should be operated at 10.5V only.

 ![COB wiring](cob-wiring.png)